 “American citizens understandably place their trust in the Forest Service to protect and preserve this country’s forests, and they deserve more than silent acquiescence to a pipeline company’s justification for upending large swaths of national forest lands,” Judge Stephanie Thacker wrote in the opinion issued by the 4th U.S. Circuit Court of Appeals.

-The court sided with the Sierra Club and other conservation groups that challenged approvals by the U.S. Forest Service and the Bureau of Land Management for a 3.6-mile segment of the Mountain Valley Pipeline.
+The court sided with conservations groups, most notably the Sierra Club, that challenged approvals by the US Forest Service and the Bureau of Land Management for a near 4 mile segment of the Mountain Valley Pipeline.

-Although the court’s decision was condensed to a small section of the 303-mile pipeline, opponents said the decision could affect the entire pipeline in Virginia.
+Although the court’s decision was condensed to a small section of the 303-mile pipeline, opponents said the decision could ultimately impact the entirety of pipeline’s construction in Virginia.